7 common terms of DUI probation

-A DUI sentence will often include probation as a deterring measure to prevent repeat behavior.
-Your DUI probation conditions will depend on where you live, since DUI laws are different state to state.
+A DUI conviction typically includes probation, which is designed to deter repeat behavior and ensure that you stay out of other legal trouble.
+If you are arrested for a serious crime while on probation you can have your probation revoked.
+Your DUI probation conditions will depend on where you live, since DUI laws are different state-to-state.
 Here's a general overview of the most common probation conditions for a DUI sentence.

 Suspension, revocation, limitation or conditions on a driver's license